navicore/spaceship_game/README.md

 * [x] New Assets
 * [x] Game Over
+* [ ] Remote Entity Inspector from nvim
-* [ ] Re-implement collision detection with "bevy rapier" plugin (or other physics engine plugin)
+* [ ] Re-implement collision detection with avian physics
-* [ ] Re-implement collision handling so that things bounce off each other unless one is a missile
+* [ ] handle collisions so that things bounce off each other unless one is a missile
 * [ ] Terrain
 * [ ] Terrain generation - maybe with gigs
 * [ ] Terrain from streaming domain observations
+* [ ] Maps and doors/portals and breadcrumbs